danforthcenter/plantcv/docs/shift.md

 - **Parameters:**
     - img - RGB or grayscale image data
-    - number - number of rows or columns to add
+    - number - number(int) of rows or columns to add
-    - side - "top", "bottom", "right", "left" where to add the rows or columns
+    - side - "top", "bottom", "right", "left" where to add the rows or columns (default: "right")
 - **Context:**
     - Shifts image from the specified direction.
 - **Example use:**